 State of Texas Proposition 5

-to certain institutions of higher education to achieve national prominence as major research universities and drive the state economy."
+"The constitutional amendment relating to the Texas University Fund, which provides funding to certain institutions of higher education to achieve national prominence as major research universities and drive the state economy."

 For / Against